fdtmsft/aca-dotnet-workshop/docs/aca/07-aca-cron-bindings/index.md

 #### 3.1 Build the Backend Background Processor and the Backend API App Images and Push them to ACR

 To prepare for deployment to Azure Container Apps, we must build and deploy both application images to ACR, just as we did before.
-We can use the same PowerShell console use the following code (make sure you are on directory **TasksTracker.ContainerApps**):
+We can use the same console with the following code:

-==== "Windows"
+=== "Windows"
     ```shell
+    cd ~\TasksTracker.ContainerApps

     az acr build `
     --registry $AZURE_CONTAINER_REGISTRY_NAME `
     --image "tasksmanager/$BACKEND_API_NAME" `